-Yikes, your email is getting caught in spam filters, but your email isn’t spam.
+Yikes, your email is getting caught in spam filters, but your email isn’t spam!
 You’ve put a lot of thought and effort into each one, so what’s happening?
-Let’s dig in to some tips for how you can ensure your email makes it to your customers’ inboxes.
+Let’s dig into some tips for how you can ensure your email makes it directly to your customers’ inboxes.

 What is spam?

 When you think of spam, you may think of canned food that can survive even the apocalypse… but that’s not what we’re talking about here.
 Simply put, spam email, also known as unsolicited commercial email, is an email you don’t want to receive.
 You either didn’t sign up for it, the email is abusive, the email is misleading — or all of the above.
 Spam emails are sent by spammers, who can send an unsolicited commercial email on behalf of advertisers for their products, or for their own.

 In 2003, spam was so widespread that the Australian Government passed the Spam Act 2003.
 This law prohibits the sending of commercial electronic messages via email, SMS, multimedia message service or instant messaging without the consent of the receiver.

 Email marketing software that turns occasionals into regulars

 A spam filter is a software built into an email program that automatically deletes or diverts spam into a “junk” folder.

 Spam costs businesses and individuals time and bandwidth (which translates to money, in many cases) to take care of spam email.
 There are around 107 billion spam emails sent every day.

 Spam is determined by different data points, including the content in the email, the sender, the reputation of the sender and permission filters.
 For instance, content filters review the email copy looking for any inappropriate language, whereas reputation filters prevent known spammers from reaching your email (hopefully).